295 Lafayette Street, 4th Floor, New York, NY 10012 • 212-998-8340

 Many of the liberal arts disciplines in the College of Arts and Science provide important perspectives on law and the legal profession.
 The law and society minor, administered by the Department of Sociology, offers undergraduates a meaningful concentration of these courses.
 The minor is designed to give students an interdisciplinary perspective on law as a social institution and on how law shapes, and is shaped by, a variety of political, religious, cultural, economic, and social forces.

-The minor in law and society consists of five courses, which allows it to be substantial.
+The minor in law and society consists of five courses, which allows it to be substantial and broad.
 The requirement of a core course enhances its coherence.
 In addition, the minor gives capable and ambitious students opportunities to pursue advanced or specialized study.
 While prelaw students may well wish to take it, this minor is not aimed specifically at them.

 Students wishing to declare this minor should speak with the academic administrator for the Department of Sociology, 295 Lafayette Street, Room 4168; 212-998-8340.